skip to main content

 2. Other, less intrusive, nonphysical interventions have failed or been demonstrated to be inappropriate for the student.

-4. If an emergency situation results in the use of physical restraint or school employees have made a student-specific determination that it may need to be used consistent with Section III.D.3. of this policy, physical restraint may be included in a student’s BIP or Individualized Education Program (IEP) to address the student’s behavior in an emergency situation, provided that school employees:
+6. If physical restraint needs to be used consistent with Section III.D.1. of this policy, physical restraint may be included in a student’s Section 504 Plan, IEP, or BIP to address the student’s behavior in an emergency situation, provided that HCPSS employees:

 1. Review available data, including consultation with medical health professionals as appropriate, to identify whether the use of physical restraint may be unsafe based on medical history or past trauma,

-2. Identify in the student’s IEP or BIP the less intrusive, non-physical interventions that will be used to respond to the student’s behavior until the physical restraint is used in an emergency situation, and
+2. Identify in the student’s Section 504 Plan, IEP, or BIP the less intrusive, nonphysical interventions that will be used to respond to the student’s behavior until the physical restraint is used in an emergency situation, and

-3. Obtain written consent from the parent, consistent with Section 8-405, Education Article, Annotated Code of Maryland.
+3. Obtain written consent from the parent, consistent with §8-405, Education Article, Annotated Code of Maryland.

-5. If physical restraint is used for a student with a disability, and the student’s IEP or BIP does not include the use of physical restraint, the IEP team or 504 team will meet, within 10 business days of the incident to consider: the need for a functional behavior assessment; developing appropriate behavioral interventions; and implementing a BIP.
+7. If physical restraint is used for a student with a disability, and the student’s Section 504 Plan, IEP, or BIP does not include the use of physical restraint, the Section 504 or IEP Team will meet, within ten (10) business days of the incident to discuss factors that may have contributed to the use of physical restraint (environmental factors, current skills, unmet needs) and consider:

-7. On receipt of notice from an HCPSS school or Howard County nonpublic school, HCPSS employees will:
+10. On receipt Within ten (10) business days from receipt of notice from a HCPSS school or Howard County nonpublic school, HCPSS employees will:

 1. Review the student’s case, including the circumstances of each incident of physical restraint;

-3. Share the HCPSS’ recommendations with the MSDE and the HCPSS school or nonpublic or State school.
+4. Share the HCPSS’ recommendations with the HCPSS school or nonpublic or State school.

-5. If excessive exclusion or physical restraint is used for a student who has not been identified as a student with a disability, the student will immediately be referred to the school’s Student Support Team (SST), 504 team, or an IEP team.
+6. If excessive exclusion or physical restraint is used for a student who has not been identified as a student with a disability, the student will immediately be referred to the school’s Student Support Team (SST), Section 504 Team, or an IEP Team.

-7. Annually, HCPSS will provide professional development to designated school employees on the appropriate implementation of this policy and Maryland required positive behavioral intervention training.
+9. HCPSS will provide professional development to designated HCPSS employees on the appropriate implementation of this policy and Maryland required positive behavioral intervention training annually.

-8. Designated employees will be trained and certified on how to administer physical restraint.
-Only those certified employees may implement physical restraints.
+10. Designated HCPSS employees will be trained and certified on how to administer physical restraint.
+Only those HCPSS certified employees may implement physical restraints.

-10. Each time a student is physically restrained, school employees will document the incident using a Student Behavior Intervention Data Collection Form for Restraint.
+12. Each time a student is physically restrained, HCPSS school-based employees will document the incident using a Restraint and/or Seclusion Single Incident of Restraint Form.

-1. Schoolwide resource personnel will review and collect data pertaining to physical restraint and forward it to the Department of Special Education and Department of Program Innovation and Student Well-Being.
+1. HCPSS will review and collect data pertaining to physical restraint and forward it to the Department of Special Education and Department of Program Innovation and Student Well-Being.
 Data collected will be used by HCPSS employees to analyze the effectiveness of this policy and its procedures and to work with the Board to revise Policy 9400 as needed.

 1. Total number of physical restraint incidents,